Sagar-Satra/Group-Study-Application/README.md

 - **Global Status**: Online, Offline, In Room
 - **Room Status**: Studying, Break, Left Early, Session Ended
 - Idle detection (5 seconds idle = studying)
+- Demo users simulate real-time status changes (Studying ↔ Break) for demonstration purposes
+- Simulation does not affect the current user
 - Manual break toggle in the room and keeping tracking

 ### 7. Multi-User Support
 - See other participants in the same room
 - View other users' Pokemon as small icons
 - Real-time participant list updates

+### 8. Demo Simulation System
+- Preloaded demo users automatically switch between Studying and Break states
+- Break duration is extended to simulate realistic behavior
+- Higher probability of breaks for better demo visualization
+- Only demo users are affected (current user is not impacted)
+- Ensures real-time UI updates without manual refresh

 ## Technical Architecture